Data processing agreement

 • Authenticate users and manage access to the Services.

-• Receive and route generation requests (image and video) to inference providers and return results.
+• Route generation requests to inference providers and return or store results.

-• Maintain API key credentials and usage logs for billing and security.
+• Maintain API key credentials, scopes, access restrictions, and usage logs.

 • Provide customer support and respond to communications.